 And Batman Forever had the Riddler's "Box" devices which sapped people's intellect/thoughts and fed it to him; they didn't notice because they were so transfixed by the virtual reality imagery it beamed into their minds.

-The 1995 Mighty Morphin Power Rangersmovie had Ivan Ooze creating a plaster-like stuff tainted with Ooze's blood that turned any person who touched it into a mindless zombie.
+The 1995 Mighty Morphin' Power Rangers: The Movie had Ivan Ooze creating a plaster-like stuff tainted with Ooze's blood that turned any person who touched it (or at least their parents) into a mindless zombie.

 A variation in Idiocracy: Brawndo, The Thirst Mutilator, is harmful for plants, due to it being used to water farms, which results in the soil being salted by its electrolyte ingredient.
 Such usage is encouraged by the manufacturer, even going so far as to literally buy out the FDA to ensure the message gets through.